wawandco/facto/README.md

 # Generates factories/user.go
 ```
 ### Facto & Ox
-Facto provides a plugin for the Ox CLI.
-To use it add the following to your cmd/ox.go file:
+Facto provides a plugin for the Ox CLI plugin system.
+To use it add the following to your `cmd/ox/main.go` file:

 ```go
 import (